Salem Radio Network News Friday, December 5, 2025

 Audio By Carbonatix

-(Reuters) -Bristol Myers Squibb and Johnson & Johnson said on Friday they would stop a late-stage trial of their experimental blood clot drug in heart attack patients, after an independent review found the study was unlikely to meet its main goal.
+(Reuters) -Bristol Myers Squibb and Johnson & Johnson have halted a major late-stage trial of their experimental blood clot drug, after an independent review found the study was unlikely to meet its main goal in patients with a type of heart disease.

-The trial was testing whether the drug, milvexian, could prevent repeat heart problems in patients who recently suffered acute coronary syndrome, a condition that occurs when blood flow to the heart is suddenly blocked, usually by a clot.
+The late-stage study was testing whether milvexian could prevent repeat heart problems in patients who recently suffered acute coronary syndrome, a condition that occurs when blood flow to the heart is suddenly blocked, usually by a clot.

 No new safety issues were identified, the companies said.

-Two other late-stage trials of milvexian, one in atrial fibrillation and another to prevent repeat strokes, are continuing, with results expected in 2026.
+The companies, however, said they remain optimistic about milvexian for other uses.
+Two other late-stage studies testing the drug, one in atrial fibrillation and another to prevent repeat strokes, are continuing, with results expected in 2026.

-(Reporting by Kamal Choudhury in Bengaluru; Editing by Anil D’Silva)
+(Reporting by Kamal Choudhury in Bengaluru; Editing by Anil D’Silva and Shilpi Majumdar)

 Previous